-Different seedlings will need to be planted at different times of the year and in different manners.
+Different seedling types will need to be planted at different times of the year and in different manners.

-Potted seedlings can be planted during the growing season, but take extra precautions if you plant in July or August to ensure they get sufficient water and shade.
-But check to see if the roots are circling around the inside of the container before putting them in the hole.
+- Potted seedlings can be planted during the growing season, but take extra precautions if you plant in July or August to ensure they get sufficient water and shade.
+Check to see if the roots are circling around the inside of the container before putting them in the hole.
 If so, be sure to uncoil and stretch them so they can be planted straight.

-Seedlings in burlap balls or biodegradable containers should be planted during the growing season, again with proper protections for water and shade.
-The burlap or container can be left on the tree, but the tree will take to the soil faster if you carefully remove the burlap from around the top portion of the roots.
+- Seedlings in burlap balls or biodegradable containers should be planted during the growing season, again with proper protections for water and shade.
+The burlap or container can be left on the bottom and sides of the tree's rootball, but it's important to remove the burlap from around the top portion of the roots.

 Mulch and Fertilizer

 As for fertilizer, pines do not require much assistance.
 Do not fertilize the first year and after that, only every other year.
 In the absence of a soil test, which is recommended for proper fertilizer types and amounts, use 2 to 4 pounds of nitrogen per 1,000 square feet around the tree, applied only once every two to four years.